malcolmk181/python-script-manager/README.md

 ## Troubleshooting

 - Ensure pyenv is installed and accessible
+  - Run `pyenv update` to update pyenv's list of available python versions
+  - You need to set a
 - Check that you have the specified Python version installed via pyenv
 - Verify internet connectivity when installing requirements